JessicaWhidby/MGACTF/README.md

 However, here, I simply used stegosuite embed -m "[message]" -o [file to output] -k="MGACTF" [image] With -k meaning the key or the password.
 To undo this and find the flag, use stegosuite extract -k="MGACTF" [image].

+Steg1.bmp uses yet another tool, the Digital Invisble Ink Toolkit.
+This is a Windows GUI-based tool, so it should be pretty self-explanatory to retrieve the message here.
+Just use the Decode tab, select a path for the message to be output to, and go.
+There is no password for this one.